 If you require more than the prescribed limit you should ask to borrow the item instead.
 Copyright law still applies, so you will not be able to make copies yourself over the amount shown above.

 Straightforward requests for British Library material may take around 5 working days.
-More complex requests (where little information has been provided about the item being requested) may take longer.

 Times vary for the delivery of articles and books from institutions other than the British Library.
 Requests made to other UK libraries may take two weeks or longer and requests submitted to international libraries may take several months.

 Loan periods vary but as a rule they are shorter than the 6 weeks that the British Library generally allow.
 All interlibrary loans are subject to an immediate recall should they be requested by the lending library.
 If the loan is not recalled, it may be possible to renew it.
 The renewal charge is £4.75.